Knowing is not doing: 4 keys to actually making progress.

 Do not set your first evaluation period a month away when you get started.
 You need to have tighter feedback loops that enable better understanding.
 Gain information about how your behavior is impacting progress towards success.
 When you set milestones too far away, it becomes easy to rationalize the lack of progress.

 I recommend you have daily milestones.
 Weekly milestones would be the largest acceptable duration, however only if the behavioral metrics do not lend themselves to a shorter duration.

 Guarantee your success.

 In order to be successful over a long period of time, set yourself up for guaranteed success in the short term.
 When you find success with your outcome metrics early, you will start to build:

 - A new sense of identity

 - Self efficacy

 Changes in all four of those are critical to becoming a healthier and happier person.
-The truth is that we all have a certain amount of resilience and capacity to self motivate.
-This capacity is often not sufficient to overcome consistent failure when you begin and finding consistent and recurring sources of external motivation can be difficult.
+We all have a certain amount of resilience and capacity to self motivate.
+This capacity is often not sufficient to overcome consistent failure in the beginning.
+Finding recurring sources of external motivation can be difficult.

-The better alternative is to create a goal for change that is nearly impossible to fail at.
-When I share this concept with individuals, I can often be faced with skepticism, because the goal might seem trivial.
+The better alternative is to create a goal for change that is nearly impossible to result in failure.
+When I share this concept with individuals I can often be met with skepticism.
+The goal might seem trivial.
 However, once they’ve steadily and progressively found success at these small changes, they begin to realize that they’ve started to develop a new lifestyle.

 If you need one take away message from this article, it would be - start today.
-Go find the most simple and easy to execute activity you can, and go do it today.
-Then repeat.
+Go find the most simple and easily executed activity you can, and go do it today.
+Then repeat it tomorrow.